Blue Max (video game): Reception

 SoftSide called the Atari version "remarkably well implemented" and "very playable and a lot of fun."The Addison-Wesley Book of Atari Software 1984 gave the game an overall A rating, calling it "very enjoyable" with "a realistic sensation of flying," and concluded that it "has great depth of play to hold interest for a long time".
+InfoWorld's Essential Guide to Atari Computers cited it as "innovative" and a "winner".

 Softline praised Blue Max's graphics, describing the game as "River Raid for real and Zaxxon with meat on it ... if Zaxxon deserved to be a hit, this deserves to be a monster."
-In 1984 the magazine's readers named the game the second most-popular Atari program of 1983, after Archon.
+In 1984, the magazine's readers named the game the second most-popular Atari program of 1983, after Archon.

 Compute! wrote, "along comes a game that may make standard two-dimensional eye/hand games obsolete ...
 Blue Max may well be the best action game there is."
 It stated that the game improved on Zaxxon, noting the functional instrument panel and need to land, refuel, and take off.
 The magazine concluded, "Blue Max is head and shoulders above other shooting games."

 The C64 port received a similar response.
 Compute!'s Gazette stated that "Blue Max has far more depth than Zaxxon.
 It is one of those few good games that have successfully combined strategy with arcade play".
-Ahoy! approved of the game's sound and 3D graphics but criticized the unrealistic plane shadow.
+Ahoy! approved of the game's sound and 3D graphics, but criticized the unrealistic plane shadow.
 While the reviewer stated "Occasionally I found myself wishing for more action.
 No, not more action—bigger action", he concluded "Bob Polin has done an exceptional job; this is one game that is really addictive".
 In 1996, Computer Gaming World ranked the C64 version of this "fun shooter" as the 142nd best game of all time.

 The game sold 10,000 copies.

 Legacy

-A futuristic sequel otherwise similar in design, Blue Max 2001, was released in 1984 for the Atari 8-bit family and Commodore 64.
+A futuristic sequel otherwise similar in design, Blue Max 2001, was released in 1984 for Atari 8-bit computers and Commodore 64.
 Unlike the original, it received mixed reviews.

 Author Bob Polin made the assembly language source code of Blue Max publicly available in 2016.